opendocsg/slw-judgments-backfill/2001_SGHC_262/report.md

 **MATERIAL NON-DISCLOSURE**

 19\.
 Mr Ramayah submitted that Garuda had a duty to make full and frank disclosure in its application for leave under O 69A r 4.
-He relied on a decision by Kan Ting Chiu J in Transniko Pte Ltd v Communication Technology Sdn Bhd [1996] 1 SLR 580 for this proposition.
+He relied on a decision by Kan Ting Chiu J in Transniko Pte Ltd v Communication Technology Sdn Bhd <span class="citation">[1996] 1 SLR 580</span> for this proposition.
 That was a case for leave to serve a writ out of jurisdiction under O 11.
 Kan J said, at p 583G, 'The duty on the applicant is onerous, and if he fails to discharge it, the leave granted may be set aside even if the non-disclosure is innocent'.

 20\.
 Mr K S Rajah SC and Mr Lawrence Quahe who appeared for Garuda did not dispute the duty to